1859-1860 Key Dates

 North Carolina.
 North Carolina received Commissioners from Alabama and Mississippi.

 South Carolina.
 The state of South Carolina seceded from the Union.
-A special convention passed the ordinance of secession by unanimous vote of 169 members.
+A special convention passed the ordinance of secession by a unanimous vote of 169 members.
 The ordinance declared that the ratification of the Constitution of the United States in 1788 was “repealed and the Union now subsisting between South Carolina and the others states, under the name of the United States of America, is hereby dissolved.”

 December 22 1860 Saturday